 - Use of the sectional: What types of activities do you plan to do on the sectional?
 Do you want to have as many seats as possible facing the TV?
 Will it be used primarily as a place to sit and chat?
 Do you like to lounge around or sit up?
 Choose a style and design that best facilitates those activities to maximize your use of the seating.

-- Additional functions: If your sectional also needs to provide sleeping accommodations for overnight guests, look for a sleeper sectional.
+- Additional functions: If you're sectional also needs to provide sleeping accommodations for overnight guests, look for a sleeper sectional.

 - Kids and pets: Families with kids or pets need to consider the fabric of the sectional carefully.
 A leather sectional lets you clean up messes easily, but it may show scratches or claw marks more readily.
 Certain types of fabrics are more durable and can better resist stains that sometimes occur when you have kids or pets.